B Meets will not be held in 2021

 B meets start the week following the first A meet, and end the week following the last A meet.
 We swim in five B meets a season, plus a B relay meet.
 Meets start at 6:00 and typically last until 8:30 or 9:00.
 Swimmers and volunteers are expected to be at the pool by 5:00 for a home meet and 5:15 for an away meet.
-Check the Team Event Schedule page for detailed information about that week's meet.
+Check the Meet Schedule for detailed information about that week's meet.

 WHO CAN SWIM IN A B MEET?